amrox/asdf-pyapp/README.md

 ### What is a "Python Application"?

-For purposes of this plugin, a Python Application is program that *happens* to be written in Python, but otherwise behave like a regular command-line tool.
+For purposes of this plugin, a Python Application is program that *happens* to be written in Python, but otherwise behaves like a regular command-line tool.
 The term "Python Application" comes from [pipx](https://pypa.github.io/pipx/).

 Examples of Python Applications are [awscli](https://pypi.org/project/awscli/) and [conan](https://pypi.org/project/conan/).
 See below for more compatible applications.